• Latest

 Why It Matters:

 No u.
-S. A. Has ever tried to construct its own net architecture before.
+S. A. has never tried to construct its own net architecture before.
 Even China, the arena chief regarding internet censorship, has built its “Great Firewall” on the existing international DNS—it filters traffic.
 However, it is still part of the same global addressing device.
-The authors of Russia’s law say it’ll make the net in Russia greater resilient in opposition to outdoor assaults.
+The authors of Russia’s law say it’ll make the net in Russia greater resilient in opposition to external attacks.
 Still, its principal impact is to massively expand the government’s manipulation of the net and its underlying infrastructure.
 The countrywide DNS probably isn’t meant for daily use but as a substitute for government-described emergencies.
-An emergency for the Kremlin will be good-sized protests in opposition to the authorities just like the united states experienced in 2011-2012, which brought on the primary online censorship laws.
+An emergency for the Kremlin will be good-sized protests in opposition to the authorities, just like the United States experienced in 2011-2012, which brought on the primary online censorship laws.

 What Happens Next: